 If both phones work successfully at one location, it could suggest that an Ethernet drop is not functioning.

-Otherwise, you’ll have to contact your VoIP service provider support for possible firmware or configuration updates.
+Otherwise, you must contact your VoIP service provider support for possible firmware or configuration updates.

-If no updates are available and you’re still experiencing this common VoIP issue, you may need to replace your device.
+You may need to replace your device if no updates are available and you’re still experiencing this common VoIP issue.

 10) VoIP Phone Doesn’t Turn On